-Target for Recovery: Lifestyle & Stretching
+Recovery for Athletes: Lifestyle & Stretching

 For most, they don’t realize active recovery and our lifestyle is really one and the same.
 The best recovery is in the preparation.
-Prepare to take care of yourself, get enough sleep, eat right, take the time for self care.
+Prepare to take care of yourself, get enough sleep, eat right, take the time for self-care.
 It seems small but can make a big difference.

 Getting enough sleep is huge for your recovery.
 Your sleep, like anything else, is a habit that you develop over time.
 So you can choose to have good sleep habits or bad sleep habits.
 There are a ton of ways you can try to improve your sleep.
 For example, you can make sure the temperature in the room isn’t too cold.
-You can get black out curtains.
+You can get blackout curtains.
 You can wear blue light glasses to help your eyes if you spend a lot of time around computers or screens.
 All of these things can affect your sleep.

 Sports Massage and Physical Therapy for Recovery

-Unfortunately, massage therapy and physical therapy is incredibly under-utilized in the medical community.
+Unfortunately, massage therapy and physical therapy are incredibly under-utilized in the medical community.
 But if you are able to find a passionate provider who focuses on healing their patients, just some simple stretches and exercises can resolve your pain.
 Finding a provider who is willing to get a baseline assessment and not just go by what a patient’s referral says, and is willing to teach.
-If your provider can give you exercises to take home with you and allow you to take care of yourself and provide you with that knowledge, that is the best case scenario.
+If your provider can give you exercises to take home with you and allow you to take care of yourself and provide you with that knowledge, that is the best-case scenario.
 Their goal should be to get you feeling better and back to your normal life as quickly and safely as possible.

 Role of Equipment in Recovery for Athletes

 In addition to creating a lifestyle that promotes recovery, and sports massage to help your body function efficiently, I want to discuss incorporating equipment into your recovery.
 Equipment really should not be used first and foremost when performing active recovery regimens.
 Equipment should really be used as a supplement for the different modalities I have mentioned above.
-I am going to briefly touch on a couple different types of equipment that I would recommend for recovery after strenuous workouts.
+I am going to briefly touch on a couple of different types of equipment that I would recommend for recovery after strenuous workouts.

 The first piece of equipment I want to touch on is compression boots.
 The brand that I use with my clients is Norma Tech, but there are other brands out there.
 The purpose fo these compression boots is to aid in blood circulation, therefore speeding up your recovery.
 They also help relieve pain sensitivity by applying consistent pressure to your muscles.
 This will help lessen the “pain” of being sore simply by changing the way your body chemically responds to pressure.

-Next I want to discuss power dots, or more simply put electronic stimulation.
+Next, I want to discuss power dots, or more simply put electronic stimulation.
 This is something I also use in my practice for my clients.
 When you’re using it to stimulate the muscles it can actually help build strength and density of the muscles.
 They can also speed up recovery by increasing blood flow to the muscle due to the muscle contractions.

 The Hypervolt and Theragun